-Myth 1: water-resistant sunscreen won't come off
+Myth 1: Water-resistant sunscreen won't come off

 “It's important to remember that water-resistant sunscreen is tested in a lab, not in real-world conditions,” says Heather Walker, chair of the Skin Cancer Committee at Cancer Council Australia.

 Sunscreen shouldn’t be used as the only defence against sun damage.
-Walker recommends using “SPF30 or higher, which protects against UVA and UVB rays, as well as following the slip (on a shirt), slop (on sunscreen), slap (on a hat), seek (shade) and slide (on sunglasses) rule.”
+Heather recommends using “SPF30 or higher, which protects against UVA and UVB rays, as well as following the slip (on a shirt), slop (on sunscreen), slap (on a hat), seek (shade) and slide (on sunglasses) rule.”

-Myth 2: a small amount of sunscreen provides protection
+Myth 2: A small amount of sunscreen provides protection

-“Fairer-skinned people are most at risk of sunburn,” says Walker.
+“Fairer-skinned people are most at risk of sunburn,” says Heather.
 “However, everyone in Australia is at risk because of the high UV levels.
 This is why we should all wear an SPF30 or higher sunscreen when the UV Index is 3 or above.